Who walks slowly and with assurance goes far – Tanzanian Proverb

 Acclimatisation

 This was one day where I felt I could relax a little more.
 We had a five-hour walk ahead, climbing another 500 metres over 8 kilometres.
 Walking downhill was faster yet harder on the knees.
 The shrubs were becoming shorter in height, and soon they were hugging the ground.
 It certainly didn’t make impromptu toilet stops easy.
 At 4000 metres we stood at zebra point, famous for its striped appearance.
-The limestone was white and black where the water had trickled down with dissolved salts and minerals.
-Some ionization also meant the there were shades of red colour.
+Over time, water with dissolved salts and minerals had trickled down to create a black and white rock face.
 We climbed further to the Saddle at 4300 metres to score amazing vistas of what was yet to come.
-I had a relaxing evening and made sure to have a few good laughs before the endurance to the summit.

 Kibo Hut 4703m